christianrowlands/android-network-survey/README.md

 # Network Survey Android App

-The Network Survey Android App provides a basic survey capability for LTE networks.
-In its current state, it can be used to examine the network details of the current LTE serving cell, and log GSM, CDMA, UMTS, and LTE records to a GeoPackage file.
-The App also supports connecting to a remote gRPC server and live streaming the LTE records.
+The Network Survey Android App provides a basic survey capability for Cellular networks and GNSS constellations.
+For cellular data, in its current state it can be used to examine the network details of the current LTE serving cell, and log
+GSM, CDMA, UMTS, and LTE records to a GeoPackage file.
+The App also supports connecting to a remote gRPC server and live streaming the celluar records.
+For GNSS data, it can display the latest information about the satellite vehicles and also log the information to a GeoPackage file.

 ![App Screenshot](screenshots/network_survey_screenshot.png "The Network Survey App Main Screen")